sanctum-black/blog/learning-resources/the-motivations-behind-this-blog/the-motivations-behind-this-blog.md

 - $\mu$ is the mean or expected value.

 ### LaTeX
-- What is it?
+- **What is it?**
 LaTeX is not a language per se but a software system for document preparation using the TeX typesetting system.
 It's tailored explicitly to scientific writing, supports a variety of syntactic objects, and can be further expanded using a vast collection of available packages.
 Unlike Markdown, it has a learning curve associated.

-- Why learn it?
+- **Why learn it?**
 It makes mathematical equations beautiful to stare at.
 Also, it gives the user excellent control over the formatting of documents.
 We can define templates and classes that, once customized, we can reuse by simply importing them into our environment.

-We can write the normal distribution density function, along with a plot of the actual distribution.
+We can write the normal distribution density function, along with a plot of the actual distribution:

 ##### **Code**
 ```LaTeX